thepaperpilot/Red-Pen/story.md

 Like most RPGs, the game focuses on the story.
 Indeed, that combat system mentioned above heavily ties in with the story of the game.
 I also feel like the game should take inspiration from Catcher in the Rye, since most games also tend to do that (like Undertale did with Alice in Wonderland).
 Also, the game will be split into 5 chapters, separated by bosses.

-> I like androgynous names, and people seemed to like the protagonist in Undertale not having a definite gender, so I think our character should be called Alex (by default, let the Player name them).
+I like androgynous names, and people seemed to like the protagonist in Undertale not having a definite gender, so I think our character should be called Alex (by default, let the Player name them).

+I've thought about it, and I think there should be multiple endings.
+The normal ending ("neutral"), and a Righteous ending.
+Maybe others, idk.
+The Righteous ending is triggered by killing Satan in the first chapter.

 #### Chapter 1